quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Data Limit Increments {#fc-credit}

-This document leaves when and how many bytes to advertise in a MAX_DATA or MAX_STREAM_DATA to implementations, but offers a few considerations.
+This document leaves when and how many bytes to advertise in a MAX_STREAM_DATA or MAX_DATA frame to implementations, but offers a few considerations.
 These frames contribute to connection overhead.
 Therefore frequently sending frames with small changes is undesirable.
 At the same time, larger increments to limits are necessary to avoid blocking if updates are less frequent, requiring